terenkur/terrenkur/frontend/README.md

 `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` being defined.
 See `.env.example` for the full list.

+### Streamer token

+Some Twitch role checks require elevated scopes such as `moderation:read`, `channel:read:vips` and `channel:read:subscriptions`.
+Instead of requesting these scopes from every viewer, the application can use a dedicated streamer token.
+The backend exposes `/api/streamer-token`, which should return a Twitch access token for the channel owner with the scopes listed above.

+Obtain a token by authorizing the streamer account with the Twitch OAuth flow including those scopes and store the resulting access token in a secure place, for example the `TWITCH_STREAMER_TOKEN` environment variable used by the backend.
+Refresh or replace the token when it expires.

 ### Manual auth callback test

 1. Run the app with `npm run dev` and start the login flow.